-Project 1: Narrative Strategies for Objects, instructed by Rob Walker and Adam Harrison Levy
+Project 1: Narrative Strategies for Objects, instructed by Rob Walker

 Rob Walker will lecture on how to develop narratives around objects.
 Students will engage in close observation, archive research, and other means of data gathering, and then experiment with strategies to illuminate an object’s significance through storytelling.
 Typical assignments: Typical assignments: Bring in an object that has some kind of personal significance to you that no one could guess by looking at it.
-Write a 300–500 word story about the object.
+Write a 300–500-word story about the object.
 Next find an object that you have noticed or paid more attention to since the pandemic crisis began and write a 500-word story about it, based on research, which brings it to life.

-Project 2: Studio Profiles, instructed by Adam Harrison Levy and Jennifer Kabat
+Project 2: Studio Profiles, instructed by Adam Harrison Levy

 Participants will be introduced to the principles of reviewing across genres and across media.
 After some initial exercises to hone writing skills, the development of a point of view and argument, and some reading exercises to examine exemplars of the form, participants will write their own reviews and present them for critique.
 Typical assignment: Write a 500-word review of a design- or architecture-related exhibition.
 Typical guests: Roberta Smith, art critic, The New York Times.